 Your shopping cart is empty!

-Covid-19, or the novel coronavirus, dies with disinfection.
+We learn something new about Covid-19, or the novel coronavirus, every week.
+As of April 15, 2020, it appears to travel more than 6 feet when someone coughs, and it dies with disinfection.
 Please see more information at the Centers for Disease Control (CDC).
-However when it is live, it is transferred between and among people and can prove deadly.
+When it is live, it is transferred between and among people and can prove deadly.
 We are living in a time when reminders help us stay safe.
 Here are a few to keep you and your family well:

 1. Wash your hands frequently for 20 seconds with soapy water, and scrub your hands thoroughly, before and after you go out, and after contact with others.
 If going outside to the store, wear gloves if possible, or use hand sanitizer or disinfecting wipes.